mtumilowicz/groovy-trait/README.md

         int b() {};
     }
     ```
+* but interfaces in java do not have the concept of chaining
+* interfaces cannot be attached per instance
 * if a class does not provide the implementation - the implementation
 from the trait is always used if the class declares the trait in its
+interface list
-interface list.
-This feature is in particular useful when you don’t
-have access to the super class source code.
+    * feature particular useful when you don’t have access to the super class source code
+    * example in package `trait.superclass`

 # meaning of this
 * `this` represents the implementing instance